eradman/entr/README.md

 * Print out detailed instructions if the user provides configure arguments
 * Fixed a flaw in kqueue emulation that caused a segfault if multiple files were saved simultaneously
-* Signal handler sends SIGTERM and waits for child processes to terminate
+* Signal handler sends SIGTERM and sets process title while waiting for child processes to terminate
-* Regression begin by rebuilding `entr`
+* Regression tests begin by rebuilding

 Releases History
 ----------------